 It’s official: Non-traditional education is the new normal.
-The trajectory of 2020 has pushed almost all formal learning from the classroom to the bedroom, and Continuing Education divisions are acting as the failsafe for every school that’s shut its doors but would still like to be, in essence, a school.
+The trajectory of 2020 has pushed almost all formal learning from the classroom to the bedroom, and continuing education (CE) divisions are acting as the fail-safe for every school that has shut its doors but would still like to be, in essence, a school.

-While it’s nice to see CE divisions in the spotlight for a change, the quick shift to online learning has shown that most institutions weren’t prepared to put all their eggs in the digital basket.
+Although it’s nice to see CE divisions in the spotlight for a change, the quick shift to online learning has shown that most institutions are unprepared to put all of their eggs in the digital basket.
 Many students couldn’t access their programs, and when they could, many questioned the price tag for what they received.

 “They’re looking for service that’s friendly, immediate, accurate and goes the extra mile,” she said.
 “You can’t have people in an Amazon-like environment everywhere they go and then expect them to be satisfied with a non-Amazon experience at their college.”

-The big names in e-commerce figured out long ago that their customers need seamlessness if they want their business to be top of mind when they need what the company provides.
+The big names in eCommerce figured out long ago that customers need seamlessness if they want their business to be top of mind.

 Your Customer Experience Is Your Brand

 When an Amazon customer makes their purchase, they do so with no hurdles between them and the end of their transaction.
-In fact, every stage of the transaction is designed to remove customer effort from the equation: As Forbes pointed out, the company has staked its claim on convenience, and works tirelessly to ensure consumers get what they came for in as few clicks are possible.
-“Amazon doesn’t just want to reduce customer effort,” they wrote.
-“It wants to ‘eliminate’ it”.
+In fact, every stage of the transaction is designed to remove customer effort from the equation.
+As Forbes pointed out, the company has stakes its reputation on convenience, and works tirelessly to ensure consumers get what they came for in as few clicks as possible.
+“Amazon doesn’t just want to reduce customer effort,” author Dan Gingiss wrote.
+“It wants to ‘eliminate’ it.”

 Four Key Elements of a Seamless Experience

 In a seamless online experience, the customer finds what they need at every stage of the transaction.